Overall Score 7.8 Represents average audio ecosystem compatibility score.

 they both have the same rating against liquids

-The JBL Tune Flex have a weight of 9.6g .
-We take in account a lower weight best for the reason that lighter devices are more comfortable to transport.
+JBL Tune Flex have a weight of 9.6g .
+We consider a lower weight better because lighter devices are easier to carry.

-which implies that they have a smaller driver unit than that of JBL Tune Flex by 2.7mm
+which means that they have a smaller driver unit than that of JBL Tune Flex by 2.7mm

 , as many tend to believe that driver units of a bigger size automatically produce better sound quality.